-What to expect during the additive manufacturing (AM) process
+Three approaches to the additive manufacturing process

-Approach A: Quick-turnaround production and prototyping
+- Approach A: Quick-turnaround production and prototyping

-Approach B: Modifying an existing design to optimize for AM
+- Approach B: Modifying an existing design to optimize for AM

 The process for modifying an existing part for additive manufacturing